Admissions and Finances

 WSE-Specific Graduate Fellowship Information

 The Whiting School of Engineering offers a number of endowed fellowships that provide supplemental financial aid to incoming and current full-time engineering students.
 Full-time degree seeking graduate students are automatically considered for the fellowships.
-Visit this link for more information.
+See the WSE Graduate Fellowship and Grants website for more information.

 KSAS-Specific Graduate Fellowship Information

 The Krieger School of Arts and Sciences offers an incredible array of opportunities for student researchers in the areas of natural science, social science, and humanities.
-Visit this link for more information.
+See the KSAS Research Awards and Opportunities website for more information.

 Veterans Educational Benefits

-The student who is transferring from another university or college will need to obtain a Request for Change of Place of Training (VA Form 22-1995) from the Department of Veteran Affairs at www.gibill.va.gov.
+The student who is transferring from another university or college will need to obtain a Request for Change of Place of Training (VA Form 22-1995) from the Department of Veteran Affairs.
 The completed form should be submitted to the VA, and a copy sent to the Veterans Desk at the university.

-Students who received veterans' benefits at the university the preceding semester and plan to enroll with no change of objective should inform the Veterans Desk at the time of registration that they want to be recertified under the provisions of their original VA Form 22-1990.
+Students who received veterans' benefits at the university the preceding semester and plan to enroll with no change of objective should inform the Veterans Desk, firstname.lastname@example.org at the time of registration that they want to be recertified under the provisions of their eligibility.

 Standards of Progress